-It’s for this reason that many personal trainers take the extra step of getting some form of business training.
-You don’t need to go to college and study a business degree but perhaps find an online business course that can give you a basic guideline on how to run your business effectively.
+For this reason, many personal trainers take the extra step of getting some form of business training.
+You don’t need to go to college and study for a business degree, but perhaps find an online business course that can give you a basic guideline on running your business effectively.

-You could even do split courses, for example, basic bookkeeping, marketing courses, social media courses and others related to running your own business.
+You could even do split courses, such as basic bookkeeping, marketing, social media, and others related to running your own business.

 #4 Make sure you are covered against liability

 Please, I cannot stress this enough.
 If you are going to be your own boss and run your own personal training business, you no longer fall under an employer.
-That means that you have to ensure that you have some form of liability insurance.
+That means you have to ensure that you have some liability insurance.

 Do not even take on your first client without some form of insurance in place.
 Why?
-Well, in the United States alone, over 460 000 people suffer fitness injuries each year according to the U.S. Consumer Safety Product Commission.
+Well, in the United States alone, over 460 000 people suffer fitness injuries yearly, according to the U.S. Consumer Safety Product Commission.

 And you don’t want these injuries to happen to one of your clients when you don’t have any form of insurance in place.
 It’s an essential tool in protecting yourself should one of your clients get injured while training and then pins the blame on you.

-The great thing is that a number of organizations that are trusted in the fitness industry, including the American Council on Exercise as well as the National Academy of Sports Medicine offer liability and accident insurance for personal trainers.
+The great thing is that several organizations trusted in the fitness industry, including the American Council on Exercise and the National Academy of Sports Medicine, offer liability and accident insurance for personal trainers.